 - More: Want to stream in safety?
 Read our best Netflix VPN list

-TunnelBear is aimed at those with limited tech knowledge, and its user interface doesn’t disappoint.
+TunnelBear is aimed at those with limited tech knowledge, and its user interface reflects this.
 It’s simple, intuitive, and available on Windows, Mac, Android, and iOS devices.
 Firefox, Chrome, and Opera extensions are also available, and there’s also documentation to help you install it on Linux devices.

 The desktop interface shows a world map highlighting the available VPN servers – but you can also view these as a list, which for usability is probably a better bet.
 To connect, simply select the location you want to use and click the On button.
 The Android and iOS interfaces are very similar to the desktop app, so once you’ve got used to one, you’ll be able to get going on all of them.